vmarchesin/js-me-anything/CONTRIBUTING.md

 - **explanation**

+An array with the content to be displayed as the explanation to the answer.
+It's designed this way to maintain a single schema (avoiding returning different types for this field) and allowing you to insert code blocks inside the explanation.

+Every element of the array will be displayed as a html tag.
+If `isCodeSection` is `false` the section will be rendered inside a \<div> tag, and if it's `true` it will be rendered as a code block inside a \<pre> tag.

-A string to explain the answer.
-It will be shown only after an answer has been selected.
-This is parsed before displaying, so you can put formatted code inside.
-To highlight code on this string just wrap it around `##` characters.
+If `isCodeSection` is `false`, to highlight code on the `content` string just wrap it around `##` characters.
 Example:

 `The length of the #[1, 2, 3]# array is #3#`

-The content inside `##` will be highlited inside a \<pre> tag.

-- **explanationCodeString**

-If you wish to provide another block of code to explain the answer, do it here.
-This will be displayed at the end, after the `explanation`, and shares the same principles of `codeString`.

 ## Example Question